GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 To learn how to publish to the gd.games platform and configure the privacy of the links [follow these instructions](https://wiki.gdevelop.io/gdevelop5/publishing/web/).

 ## Receiving feedback
-Recieved player feedback is stored and visible under the "Feedback" section of the desired published game.
+Received player feedback is stored and visible under the "Feedback" section of the desired published game.
 Click on the [Manage section](https://wiki.gdevelop.io/gdevelop5/interface/games-dashboard/) > the game that you wish to manage to see the "Feedback" section.

 ![Playerfeedback-seeingfeedback](Playerfeedback-seeingfeedback.png)